| Albert Einstein

 (Damian J. Kiska)

-by the way, in the new code of laws which I suppose it will be necessary
+way, in the new code of laws which I suppose it will be

-in the hands of husbands.
-Remember, all men would be tyrants if they could.
+hands of husbands.
+Remember, all men would be tyrants if

 “But you remember, “ she concluded, “that arbitrary power is like most other things which are very hard… and notwithstanding all your wise laws and maxims, we have it in our power, not only to free ourselves, but to subdue our masters, and, without violence, throw your natural and legal authority at your feet.(Abigail Adams to John Adams, March & May 1776 )